 - the health and social care provision to support identified need

 - the name and type of current education setting

 There is a statutory requirement for an EHCP to be completed within 20 weeks.

 If you would like more information about this process please contact the EHCP Service on 0121 779 1766.

 Requests that come from schools must have all the information necessary for us to make a decision about whether it is appropriate to carry out an assessment or not.

 The information we need to make that decision is:

-- the views of the family and child - we call this the Family Conversation Record for Statutory EHC Assessment
+- the views of the family and child

 - information from the school – attainment, progress, attendance, special educational needs, support and interventions with outcomes, additional support needed and expected outcomes